Tinkuvenkat2656/axi4-lite-reg-slave/README.md

-AXI4-Lite Register Slave
+# AXI4-Lite Register Slave

-This project is developed under the guidance of Linda Megerdichian as part of my learning in Design Verification and RTL design.
+This project was developed under the guidance of Linda Megerdichian as part of my learning in RTL Design and Design Verification.

+## Overview

-The design is an AXI4-Lite register slave that supports basic read and write operations following the AXI4-Lite protocol.
-It implements the required handshake mechanism between master and slave and provides simple register storage functionality.
+This design implements a simple AXI4-Lite Register Slave supporting basic read and write operations.
+The focus was on understanding the AXI4-Lite protocol and implementing correct handshake behavior between master and slave.

+The design includes:
+- AXI4-Lite compliant read and write channels
+- VALID/READY handshake implementation
+- Simple register storage model

-I did not copy this implementation directly.
-I went through AXI4-Lite documentation and references, understood how the protocol works, and then built the design step by step based on my understanding.
-While doing this, I made some design choices that keep the logic simple and easy to follow instead of making it overly complex.
+Rather than copying an existing implementation, I studied the AXI4-Lite protocol and built the design step by step based on my understanding.
+The logic was intentionally kept simple and clear to make debugging and verification easier.

+## Design Goal

-The intention behind keeping this design simple is to use it as a starting point for building a UVM testbench.
-A clean and straightforward DUT makes it easier to write, debug, and validate the verification environment without unnecessary complications.
+The primary goal of this design was to serve as a clean DUT for building a UVM-based verification environment.
+Keeping the RTL simple allows better focus on verification strategy without unnecessary complexity in the design.

-This design currently focuses on correctness and clarity.
-I will continue improving it by adding better handling of corner cases and developing a complete UVM-based verification environment around it.
+---

-Simulation Status
+## RTL Simulation

-The design has been compiled and simulated successfully using QuestaSim after adding interface and top module along with DUT.
+The design was compiled and simulated successfully using QuestaSim.

-Sanity Stimulus has been added to Top and a basic write followed by a read transaction was performed from the top module.
-The read data matched the written data, confirming correct functionality for this scenario.
+A basic sanity test was performed:
+- one write transaction followed by one read transaction
+- read data matched the written data

+This confirms correct functionality for the basic use case.

-Simulation output is included in the "results/" folder as proof of execution.
+Simulation output is available in the `results/` folder.

+---

-## UVM Testbench Progress
+## UVM Testbench Development

-As the next step in verification, I started building the initial UVM-based testbench for the AXI4-Lite register slave.

-Completed so far:
+The project was extended to include a UVM-based verification environment.

+### Implemented Components
 - transaction class
-- basic write sequence
+- write and read sequences
 - sequencer
 - driver

-The UVM package file (`tb/axi_uvm_pkg.sv`) was compiled successfully in QuestaSim with 0 errors and 0 warnings.
-Simulation output is included in the "results/" folder as proof of execution.

-At this stage, the UVM components have been compiled and debugged up to the driver level.
-Full UVM simulation is the next step after adding the remaining components such as monitor, agent, environment, and test.

-## UVM Testbench Progress

-The AXI4-Lite UVM testbench has now been completed and simulated successfully in QuestaSim.

-Completed components:
-- transaction class
-- write sequence
-- read sequence
-- sequencer
-- driver
 - monitor
 - scoreboard
 - agent
 - environment
 - test

-The directed UVM testbench was compiled and simulated successfully.
-The simulation transcript confirms:
+The UVM testbench was compiled and simulated successfully using a directed test.
-- successful write sequence execution
-- successful read sequence execution
-- monitor capture of transactions
-- scoreboard update and read-data match
-- zero UVM errors
-- zero UVM fatals

-Waveform and transcript screenshots were captured as proof of successful simulation.

-A randomized/constrained version was also attempted, but it could not be simulated on the current system because the available QuestaSim license does not support the SystemVerilog verification feature required for randomization.
-Therefore, the current verified result in this project is based on the directed UVM testbench.

-## Simulation Result

-Simulation output showing successful write and read transactions is available in the `results/` folder.

-The final simulation was completed successfully using the directed UVM testbench in QuestaSim.

-### Result summary
+### Verification Results
-- write transaction executed successfully
+- write sequence executed successfully
-- read transaction returned the expected stored data
+- read sequence returned expected data
-- monitor observed both write and read activity
+- monitor captured transactions correctly
-- scoreboard reported correct read-data match
+- scoreboard validated read data match
 - UVM_ERROR = 0
 - UVM_FATAL = 0

-The waveform shows the AXI4-Lite signal timing and handshake behavior, and the transcript shows the successful execution log of the UVM testbench.
+Waveform and transcript outputs are included in the `results/` folder as proof of simulation.

+---

+## Limitation

+A constrained-random version was attempted, but could not be simulated due to limitations of the available QuestaSim license (SystemVerilog verification features not supported).

+Therefore, current verification results are based on directed testing.

+---

+## Simulation Result Summary

+- successful write and read operations
+- correct AXI4-Lite handshake behavior
+- verified data integrity through scoreboard
+- clean simulation with no UVM errors or fatals

+---

+## Next Steps

+- Add constrained-random stimulus (when license permits)
+- Improve corner case coverage
+- Add assertions and functional coverage
+- Expand verification scenarios

+---

+## Results

+Simulation outputs (transcript and waveform) are available in the `results/` folder.